Skip to content

 They have just one app.

-If we appreciate every single moment whether it is a painful or happy moment, blue-sky ideation arrives.
+If we appreciate every single moment whether it is a painful or happy moment as a life process, amazing things start to appear in our mind.

-We shouldn’t suffer and bleed in the process of life, which is very simple; enjoy every bit and every piece of it.
+We shouldn’t suffer and bleed in the natural process of life, which is very simple; enjoy every bit and piece of it.

 As we all know many people during their time said that two brothers Wilbur and Orville Wright were stupid.

-Their destination of making a “flying machine” was criticized by many as a foolish idea or impossible task.
+Their destination of making a “flying machine” was criticized by many as a dead idea and impossible task.

-Instead they enjoy every single obstacle they faced.
+Instead they enjoy every single obstacle they faced during the process.

-They accepted and appreciated every single moment of not having the sufficient resource that they needed for their final destination.
+They accepted and appreciated every single moment of not having the sufficient resource that they needed for their final result.

-Loving the process rather than destination is our tool to change the status quo.
+Loving the process of life rather than final destination is our tool to change the status quo.

-Process itself should be a catalyst for passion and excitement.
+Process itself should be a catalyst for passion, excitement, and fulfilling life.

-Every single moment around us is a process, so nurture it, cherish it, and enjoy it.
+Every single evolving moment around us is a process, so nurture it, cherish it, and enjoy it wholeheartedly.

-Reaching a destination provides immediate satisfaction, but the process of achieving a destination provides a lasting satisfaction.
+Achieving a destination provides immediate satisfaction, but the continuous process of achieving a it provides a lasting satisfaction because it keeps evolving every second.